Flying Into Tenerife South Airport? Everything You Need to Know

 • South Tenerife (Costa Adeje, Los Cristianos, Playa de las Américas): Best for guaranteed sunshine, beaches, nightlife, and family-friendly resorts.

-• North Tenerife (Puerto de la Cruz, La Laguna): Cooler and greener, with a more authentic Canarian vibe, traditional food, and cultural attractions.
+• North Tenerife (Puerto de la Cruz, La Laguna, Santa Cruz de Tenerife): Cooler and greener, with a more authentic Canarian vibe, traditional food spots, and cultural attractions.

 Most first-time visitors stay in the south for the weather and convenience, but if you prefer fewer tourists, lush scenery, and local charm, the north may be a better fit.

 We hope you found this blog helpful.
-If you have any unanswered questions, please feel free to ask them in the comments below.
-Thank you so much for reading, and have a great trip!
+If you have any unanswered questions, please feel free to ask them in the comments section below

 Share: